oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 This requires support of this in VDSM API: create VM, hot plug and update VM device.
 Dynamic setting these elements should also be supported.

-### Automatic per-device tuning for I/O bandwidth limit
+### Automatic per-device tuning for IO bandwidth limit

-      In the following chapters, we will explain how to tune this io bandwidth limit dynamically .
+      In the following chapters, we will explain how to tune this IO bandwidth limit dynamically .
 The adjustment is performed by MOM,VDSM and Engine.
 This section gives the  way to set initial value.
 This value is used as start point when io limit  is adjusted.
-The io limit is then tuned according to IO bandwidth usage of vms.
+The IO limit  is then tuned according to IO bandwidth usage  of vms.

 #### Initial IO limit value